-Fernando the electronics guy is an electronics designer.
-He earned his Bachelor of Science in Electrical Engineering from UC Riverside.
+Fernando the electronics guy is an electronics engineer.
+He earned his Bachelor of Science in Electronics Engineering from UC Riverside.

 Is jump starting another vehicle damaging to your own battery or electronics?
 Are sparking jumper cables a bad sight?
 Should I charge a super dead battery?
 Explanations to those questions, safety tips, and how to properly start jump starting another person's car battery.